jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 Each chapter covers an important topic you need to know to become a proficient JavaScript programmer.

-There are exercises throughout and at the end of each chapter.
+There are exercises at the end of each chapter.

-After every 4th chapter, there's a substantial project.
-There's also the final project at the end.
+At the end of each part of the book, there's a substantial project.
+There's also the massive final project at the end.

 These project chapters don't just walk you through the code for the project.
 They show you the steps of breaking down the problem and thinking through the solution.
 Just like what you'll need to do in real life once you get your first programming job.

 ## How To Get The Most out of This Book

 This is not a book for cramming.
-It is a book to be digested in pieces, likely no larger than 1 chapter at a time.
+It is a book to be digested in pieces, preferably no larger than 1 chapter at a time.

 I've tried to incorporate insights from recent research into how we learn into the structure of the book.
 Coming back to previous topics and repeating them in further depth.
 Interleaving aspects of different topics in the content and exercises.
 Giving plenty of opportunities to practice your skill development.
 Breaking the material down into "chunks" your brain can easily hold.